corvus-dotnet/Corvus.Tenancy/docs/adr/0001-tenants-will-not-inherit-their-parents-properties.md

 Secondly, it can be used to enable better organisation of tenants by using parent tenants to group related tenants together.

 One of of the functions of tenants is to hold client-specific configuration for the applications that a client is using.
-An example would be for a client using the Workflow service, their tenant will contain two pieces of storage information, one for Workflows and one for Workflow instances.
+An example would be for a client using the Workflow service.
+Their tenant will contain two pieces of storage information, one for Workflows and one for Workflow instances.
 This configuration is stored in a collection of key-value pairs attached to the tenant.

 It is possible for tenants to have child tenants in the hierarchy.
 If a tenant that uses the Workflow service has children, they may also need to use the Workflow service.
 In this case we have a choice: we can decide that we will allow the workflow storage configuration from a tenant to be inherited by its children, or we can require each tenant to contain all of it's own configuration.